alitsaberi/slumber/CONTRIBUTING.md

     ```
     git push origin feature/<feature-name>
     ```
-    * Create a Merge Request (MR) from the feature branch to `develop` in GitLab for review.
+    * Create a Pull Request (PR) from the feature branch to `develop` for review.
-    * After approval, merge the MR into `develop`.
+    * After approval, merge the PR into `develop`.

 ### Tips

 * Use descriptive commit messages.
 * Frequently pull changes from the develop branch into your feature branches to minimize merge conflicts.

-#### Merge Requests
+#### Pull Requests

-* Ensure the MR title and description are clear and descriptive.
+* Ensure the PR title and description are clear and descriptive.
-* Ensure the CI/CD pipeline passes successfully.
-* Assign the MR to the appropriate reviewer.
+* Assign the PR to the appropriate reviewer.
-* The reviewer should review the MR and provide feedback.
-After the review, the reviewer should approve the MR or request changes.
+* The reviewer should review the PR and provide feedback.
+After the review, the reviewer should approve the PR or request changes.
-* Address any feedback or comments in the MR.
+* Address any feedback or comments in the PR.
-  * If changes are required, make the necessary updates in the feature branch.
-For each review, commit the changes and push them to the feature branch with message like: "Review \<review-number\>“
+  * If changes are required, make the necessary updates in the branch.
+For each review, commit the changes and push them to the branch with message like: "Review \<review-number\>“
-* When merging an MR, squash the commits into a single commit with a meaningful message.
+* When merging an PR, squash the commits into a single commit with a meaningful message.

 ## Testing